 Multiple technical indicators give you multiple signals so you end up just as confused as when there were no indicators on your chart.

-A few well-chosen technical indicators will be a lot more valuable to you that lots of poorly chosen indicators.
+A few well-chosen technical indicators will be a lot more valuable to you than lots of poorly chosen indicators.

 The type of indicators you use will depend on the type of trading you want to do.
-For example, people who are trading new high breakouts would likely use different indicators than people who want to trade oversold markets.
+For example, people who are trading new high breakouts would likely use different indicators than people who want to trade price cycles.

 Chart courtesy of StockCharts.com

-On top of the price movements are now two exponential moving averages.
-In this example, the long average is 30 days while the short average is 5 days.
-A common technique is to buy when the short EMA crosses above the long EMA.
-Sometimes this works great while other times the number of false signals is so great, you will lose all of your capital just buying and selling.
+On top of the price movements are now two exponential moving averages and a simple moving average.
+In this example, the longest average is the 50 day simple moving average while the two shorter averages are the 20 and 5 day EMAs.
+A common technique is to buy when the short EMA crosses above the long EMA when the 50 day SMA is angling in the direction of the trade.
+Sometimes this works great while other times the number of false signals is quite large.

-The black and red lines are volume.
+The black and red lines right under price are daily volume.
 For this graph, the volume in red occurs when the close is lower than the open while the black lines result when the close is higher than the open.

-The Moving Average Convergence and Divergence (MACD) histogram is shown at the bottom of the graph and represented by the blue vertical bars.
+The Moving Average Convergence and Divergence (MACD) histogram is shown at the bottom of the graph and is represented by the blue vertical bars.
 The MACD measures the differences between two moving averages.
-As an example, some people use this indicator to measure a divergence between the stock price and the indicator.
-For instance, the stock hit a low in early July while the MACD histogram hit a low in mid-June.
-Thus some people might consider the stock is stronger in mid-July even though it is making a new low.
+Some traders use this indicator to measure a divergence between the stock price and the indicator.
+For instance, the stock hit a low in early September while the MACD histogram hit a low in early August.
+Thus, some traders might consider the stock is stronger in mid-July even though it is making a new low.

 Monte Carlo Simulator